← back to archives

 Antoine-Louis Barye - Deer in Landscape (1810-75)

-There's fight, flight, freeze, and fawn.
-Pete Walker describes fawning as a survival strategy that emerges when the source of threat is also the source of care.
-The child can't fight the parent, flee the home, or freeze indefinitely.
-So they become more appealing to the threat.
+Pete Walker further notes fawning as a survival strategy that emerges when the source of threat is also the source of care.
+When a child can't fight the parent, flee the home, or freeze indefinitely, they learn to make themselves pleasing to the threat.
 They merge with the other's desires.
-They develop exquisite attunement to what responses generate safety.
+They develop exquisite attunement.
+A hypervigilance to microexpressions, tone shifts, and mood changes to the responses that generate safety.

 learned_objective: maximize external approval